dgc-cgn/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs/digid-pubsec-audit-plan.md

 * the validation/verification duration can be estimated;
 * the validation/verification body has identified and has access to the resources and competencies that are required to undertaken the validation/verification
 * the timeframe for the planned validation/verfication can be proposed

+---

+Audit tips:

+* It is advisable to have a common understanding/agreement of the [Certification Parameters](https://github.com/dgc-cgn/CAS-Digital-Trust#final-certificate-scope-sub-scope-specialization-and-tailoring).
+In particular,

+---

 ### Acceptance